mustafgithu/DSA-210-project/README.md

 # 4. Final Conclusion

-By combining statistical hypothesis testing with machine learning models, we have reached a robust conclusion about what drives global visibility.
+By combining statistical hypothesis testing with machine learning ablation studies, we have reached a robust conclusion about what drives global visibility.

-### A. Hard Power is the Primary Driver
+### A. Military Power is the "Master Variable"
-Both our statistical tests and our ML feature analysis agree: **Hard Power dominates.**
+Our ablation study yielded a decisive result: **The "Military Focus" model outperformed both the "GDP Focus" model and the "Combined" model.**
-* **Evidence:** In hypothesis testing, countries with high **GDP** and **Military Strength** received significantly more news mentions ($p < 0.001$).
+* This confirms that the global diplomatic network is driven primarily by **Security Realism**.
+The world pays attention to nations that can project force.
-* **Confirmation:** The Machine Learning correlation matrix showed that GDP and Military Strength had the strongest positive correlations (> 0.67) with news frequency, far outweighing Democracy or Fragility.
+* While economic power is important, it generates significantly less "news frequency" than military capacity.

-### B. The "Power Law" of Attention
+### B. The "Shadow" of Wealth (Why GDP was Redundant)
-Our Machine Learning experiment revealed the *nature* of this relationship.
+Crucially, adding GDP to the Military model did not improve performance—it actually slightly hurt it.
-* **Linear Model Win:** The fact that **Linear Regression** outperformed complex models (like Gradient Boosting) proves that the relationship is direct and proportional.
+* **Interpretation:** This suggests that GDP is merely a *prerequisite* for Military Power.
+Wealthy nations build strong militaries, but it is the **Military Capability itself** that drives the attention.
-* **Interpretation:** We observed a clear **Power Law**.
-As a nation's "Hard Power" increases exponentially, its global news coverage increases exponentially.
-There are no complex, hidden non-linear rules—it is a straightforward hierarchy of power.
+* **The Lesson:** A rich nation with no military presence (e.g., small wealthy states) receives far less attention than a militarized power.

 ### C. Stability Over Fragility
 Contrary to the belief that "bad news travels fast," our data suggests that **Stability** attracts more consistent global attention than Fragility.